Compusa/MessageBoard/README.md

 RESTful API to serve as the backend for a public message board.

-## Prerequisites
+## Instructions for building, testing and running the solution
+You can build, test and run the solution with The .NET Core command-line interface (CLI).

-.NET Core 3.0 or later must be installed on the machin to be able to build, test and run this solution.
+.NET Core 3.0 or later must be installed on the machine to be able to build, test and run this solution.

 Download .NET Core 3.0 here:
 https://dotnet.microsoft.com/download/dotnet-core/3.0

-## Instructions for building, testing and running the solution
-You can build, test and run the solution with The .NET Core command-line interface (CLI).
 Open up your command prompt/terminal of choice and set the working directory to the folder where `MessageBoard.sln` is located.

 ### Build
 ```